drupal-composer/drupal-project/README.md

 * Removed unneeded .travis.yml and phpunit.xml.dist files.
 * Not using .gitignore files created by Drupal Scaffold.
 * Not requiring drush or DrupalConsole, since they are installed globally in Lando and on Pantheon.
+* Remove `services.yml` from the list of things that drupal-project adds, since doint that is no longer advised.

 ## Potential improvements
 * Build out the `package.json` file with the configuration for compiling themes with Gulp.